-June is here, and we are celebrating National Fruit and Vegetable Month!
+June is here, and we are celebrating National Fresh Fruit and Vegetable Month!
 Fruits and vegetables are a key part to an overall healthy eating pattern.
 They’re delicious, versatile, convenient, and fun to eat!
 With so many kinds to choose from, it’s easy find new ways to enjoy fruits and vegetables all season long!

 The Dietary Guidelines for Americans recommends making half your plate fruits and vegetables, with a focus on whole fruits and varying your vegetables.
 Fruits and vegetables contain several valuable nutrients your body needs such as Vitamin A, Vitamin C, calcium, potassium, and fiber.
 Fiber from fruits and vegetables helps to keep you full and your digestive system happy!
 Eating plenty of fruits and vegetables may also help decrease your risk for diseases, such as heart disease and high blood pressure.
 Strive to increase your daily consumption of fruits and vegetables!

 Listed below are a few examples on how to add more fruits and vegetables into your daily meals!

 - Breakfast: To start off your morning, mix bananas or berries to your cereal or yogurt.
 You can also chop some onions, bell peppers, or spinach to add to your eggs!
 Drinking a small glass of 100% fruit smoothie or juice is also a convenient way to incorporate fruit into your diet.